se21m024/DataScience/ML - Exercise 2/se21m024_Stummer_ml_ex2_comp_eval.md

 The training time was quite similar for the perceptron, the k-NN, the unlimited decision tree and the random forests with 10 trees, ranging from about 0.073 seconds to about 0.134 seconds.
 The shortest training time was achived by the descition tree with either the sqrt or the log2 limit function with 0.016 seconds resp.
 0.014 seconds.
 With 2.288 seconds, the training time for the SVM was by far the most time consuming one.
 The training time for the random forests with 100 trees ranged from 0.79 seconds to 0.93 seconds and is located between the timespans mentioned above.
-Like in the small data set, it can be seen that the overall training took for random forests took about 10 times longer when training 10 times more forests.
+Like in the small data set, it can be seen that the overall training time for random forests took about 10 times longer when training 10 times more forests.

 With about 0.002 seconds, the testing time for the percepton and the decision tree was the least.
 The highest training time was required by the SVM with about 0.912 seconds.

 <div style="page-break-after: always"></div>

 # Music data set

+Different features were extracted from the songs: beats per minutes, beats per minutes statistics, chroma and Mel-frequency cepstral coefficients (MFCCs).
+The target feature was the genre of the song (1 out of 10).
+The train/test split was chosen to be 2/3 to 1/3 as required.
+For the k-NN approach, k-d tree was chosen as algorithm to gain results within a reasonable amount of time.

 ## Results tables